cloudbasti/dataScienceCourse/data/README.md

 ### WeatherImputation

 The folder [`WeatherImputation`](./WeatherImputation) contains scripts for handling missing weather data through imputation techniques.
+The first Script `Wetter_Imputation.py` acts on the `wetter.csv` file wheras `Final_wetter_imputation.py` contains two functions whcih can be imported.
+One of these consumes a Dataframe and does imputation on this and the other does the imputation on a final csv file for submission.
+One would indeed need only one script or service containing one or two handlers, this should be simplified later on.

 Files:
 - [`Wetter_Imputation.py`](./WeatherImputation/Wetter_Imputation.py) - Initial script that examines the raw weather data and performs imputation